alem-platform/foundation/markov-chain/README.md

 Similar algorithms are used in your phones.
 For example, when you type a word in the keyboard it suggests you the next the most probable word.

-This project teaches you, that before starting writing code, first you should consider what your data-structures will be, how would you store your data and then think of your code.
+This project teaches you that before starting writing code you should consider what your data-structures will be, how would you store your data and only then think of your code.

 ### Context